-INTEGRATED DEVELOPMENT PLAN 2024-2025 Management will develop MM 7 Strategic The performance Internal control Manager: Strategic Review of policies planning management system and deficiences performance management is in progress related controls policies and procedures and were inadequate as it did not conduct workshop for describe how the managers and employees performance management should process conducted and/or organised, as required by municipal planning and performance management regulation 7(1).
-8 Asset An effective system of Internal control Update and reconcile fixed 30-Jun-24 Finance CFO Q1 and 2 internal control for assets management deficiences asset register on a quarterly reconciliations done.
-Physical (including an asset register) basis. was not in place, as required verification of by section 63(2)(c) of the Conduct physical verification of assets is in MFMA. all assets annually during the progress 4th quarter of the financial year.
-CFO 9 Expenditure Reasonable steps were not The majority of Maintainance of contract Monthly Finance Monthly registers register and monitoring of management taken to prevent irregular the irregular done and expenditure amounting to expenditure expenditure to ensure that the submitted to R7.6 million as disclosed in was caused by overall contract expenditure council. note 51 to the annual overspending does not exceed the awarded Communication to financial statements, as on contracts. amount will be done on monthly the user required by section 62(1)(d) basis. departments and of the MFMA.
-The majority of suppliers is done the irregular expenditure was for contracts caused by overspending on nearing expiry contracts.
-CFO 10 Reasonable steps were not The majority of To maintain invoice submission Monthly Finance Register is taken to prevent fruitless and the disclosed register to follow up all invoices mantained and fruitless and received and esnuring that they payments done wasteful expenditure amounting to RO.78 million, are paid within 30 days of within 30 days. wasteful as disclosed in note 50 to the expenditure receipt.
-Communicated annual financial statements. was caused by with eskom and in contravention of section interest of late provided them with 62(1)(d) of the MFMA.
-The payments and contacts to send majority of the disclosed payments invoices to as the fruitless and wasteful made in vain. were sent to info expenditure was caused by email and arrived interest of late payments and late for payment payments made in vain.
+(AI I INTEGRATED DEVEL 7 Strategic planning The performance management system and related controls were inadequate as it did not describe how the performance management process should be conducted and/or organised, as required by municipal planning and performance management regulation 7(1).
+Internal control deficiences Management will develop performance management policies and procedures and conduct workshop for managers and employees MM Manager: Strategic Review of policies is in progress 8 Asset management An effective system of internal control for assets (including an asset register) was not in place, as required by section 63(2)(c) of the MFMA.
+Internal control deficiences Update and reconcile fixed asset register on a quarterly basis.
+Conduct physical verification of all assets annually during the 4th quarter of the financial year.
+30-Jun-24 Finance CFO Q1 and 2 reconciliations done.
+Physical verification of assets is in progress 9 Expenditure management Reasonable steps were not taken to prevent irregular expenditure amounting to R7.6 million as disclosed in note 51 to the annual financial statements, as required by section 62(1)(d) of the MFMA.
+The majority of the irregular expenditure was caused by overspending on contracts.
+The majority of the irregular expenditure was caused by overspending on contracts.
+Maintainance of contract register and monitoring of expenditure to ensure that the overall contract expenditure does not exceed the awarded amount will be done on monthly basis.
+Monthly Finance CFO Monthly registers done and submitted to council.
+Communication to the user departments and suppliers is done for contracts nearing expiry 10 Reasonable steps were not taken to prevent fruitless and wasteful expenditure amounting to RO.78 million, as disclosed in note 50 to the annual financial statements, in contravention of section 62(1)(d) of the MFMA.
+The majority of the disclosed fruitless and wasteful expenditure was caused by interest of late payments and payments made in vain.
+The majority of the disclosed fruitless and wasteful expenditure was caused by interest of late payments and payments made in vain.
+To maintain invoice submission register to follow up all invoices received and esnuring that they are paid within 30 days of receipt.
+Monthly Finance CFO Register is mantained and payments done within 30 days.
+Communicated with eskom and provided them with contacts to send invoices to as the were sent to info email and arrived late for payment